Research Summary. Here are some key points about hiring general managers in the United States:

 Is the person you're thinking of hiring a US citizen or green card holder?

-Here's a comparison of the average salaries of common general manager roles:
+Here's a comparison of general manager salaries for various roles:

 Type Of General ManagerDescriptionHourly Rate